 - Quid Pro Quo: This is when a person in a position of power at a workplace requests an employee perform a sexual favor.
 They may offer this sexual favor as an alternative to other punishment, such as a firing, or offer raises and promotions in exchange for the sexual favor.
 This abuse of power is illegal and can serve as the basis for a sexual harassment claim.

 - Hostile Work Environment: This is when sexual harassment is so consistent, pervasive, or severe that it alters the culture of a workplace.
 It can lead to a hostile or toxic work environment that affects the mental health of employees.
 There must be proof that the inappropriate behavior led to a hostile environment in the workplace.

 Compensation for Sexual Harassment Damages

 Dolman Law Group has often found that juries are sympathetic to sexual harassment and sexual assault cases due to the egregious nature of these crimes.
 Juries may award injury victims a relatively large amount of compensation for their damages if the at-fault party is found to have been intentionally harmful or negligent in their behavior.
-The difficult part about these types of cases is that insurance companies are not involved, so receiving the compensation personally from the at-fault party can take longer than in general personal injury cases.
+The difficult part about these cases is that insurance companies are not involved, so receiving the compensation personally from the at-fault party can take longer than in general personal injury cases.

 However, Dolman Law Group will work tirelessly with the courts and through any legal means possible to collect the compensation awarded to you.
-If a jury of your peers found that you deserve compensation for the sexual harassment you suffered, our sexual harassment attorneys will put all our effort into ensuring you receive that fair compensation.
+If a jury of your peers finds that you deserve compensation for the sexual harassment you suffered, our sexual harassment attorneys will put all our effort into ensuring you receive that fair compensation.